litmuschaos/litmus-docs/website/versioned_docs/version-3.10.0/getting-started/installation.md

 :::info note
 -  your Kubernetes cluster isn't local, you may want not to expose Litmus via `NodePort`.
 In that case, remove `--set portal.frontend.service.type=NodePort` option.
-- To connect to Litmus UI from your laptop, you can use `port-forward svc/chaos-litmus-frontend-service 9091:9091`.
+- To connect to Litmus UI from your laptop, you can use `kubectl port-forward svc/chaos-litmus-frontend-service 9091:9091`.
 And open `127.0.0.1:9091` on your browser.
 :::

 Litmus helm chart depends on `bitnami/mongodb` [Helm chart](https://github.com/bitnami/charts/tree/main/bitnami/mongodb), which uses a MongoDB image that is not supported on ARM.
 If you want to install Litmus on an ARM-based server, replace the default with your custom MongoDB ARM image as shown below.